Skip to main content

 How Do Braces Work?

 We map out the journey of each tooth.
-Why?
-Because moving a tooth too fast or too soon can damage it or those around it.
-It can even weaken your jawbone.
-That’s why we encourage anyone who needs braces treatment to visit a trained and certified orthodontist.
-The American Association of Orthodontists recommends seeing an orthodontist at age 7.
-Early treatment can cut down on treatment time.
+Moving a tooth too fast or too soon can damage it or those around it and can weaken your jawbone.
+That’s why we encourage anyone who needs orthodontic treatment to visit a trained and certified orthodontist like Dr. Trahar-Thomas here at Smiles by the Bay.

-How long do braces stay on?
+How long are braces worn?
 That depends on several factors.
 The average treatment time for traditional metal braces is 12-24 months.
 Someone with a mild overbite and only a couple of crooked teeth may only need 12 months.
 Someone with a severe overbite, a crossbite, several crooked teeth, and impacted teeth may need every day of that 24 months.

-The good news is Smiles by the Bay uses braces made to shorten treatment times.
+Smiles by the Bay uses orthodontic systems made to shorten treatment times.
 Our clear braces are self-ligating braces.
-That means instead of an archwire attached to each bracket by elastics that have to be changed out every six weeks, our braces have brackets with tiny “doors” that hold the archwire in place and allow it to slide easier.
-This makes the braces more comfortable for the patient, and the unrestricted movement of the archwire allows the braces to work faster in aligning your teeth.
+That means instead of an archwire attached to each bracket by elastics that have to be changed out every six weeks, ours have brackets with tiny “doors” that hold the archwire in place and allow it to slide easier.

-We also offer LightForce Braces, which use 3D, custom-printed brackets to fit your teeth perfectly.
+We also offer LightForce Braces, which use 3D, custom-printed brackets to fit your teeth with incredible precision.
 This means your brackets apply pressure at the best place on your tooth for optimum movement.
-It reduces the time you have to stay in your braces.
+It reduces the time you have to stay in your treatment.
 LightForce braces can work in as little as six months!

 5 Tips for Getting Your Braces Off on Time

-Certain things can delay your braces treatment, from not wearing rubber bands properly to breaking brackets or wires.
-What’s the best way to keep your braces treatment on track?
+Certain things can delay your orthodontic treatment, from not wearing your rubber bands properly to breaking brackets or wires.
+What’s the best way to keep your treatment on track?
 Here are some suggestions.

 • Brush and floss well.
 It’s not just about brushing and flossing.
 It’s about brushing and flossing correctly.
-Use a soft-bristled toothbrush to brush your teeth.
-Electric brushes work better because their motion removes food particles and plaque around your brackets that manual brushing may not reach.
+Use a soft-bristled toothbrush.
+Electric toothbrushes work better because their motion gets out food particles and plaque around your brackets that manual toothbrushes may not reach.
 Use a floss threader to get over and under archwires and floss your teeth properly.

 • Wear your rubber bands.
-We cannot emphasize the importance of wearing your rubber bands as prescribed.
 Rubber bands move your teeth just as braces do.
-They often fix a crossbite or properly line up your teeth.
+They often are used to fix a crossbite or line up your teeth properly.
 Not wearing them for the length of time recommended daily could delay your treatment.

 • Avoid foods on the “no-no” list.
-Avoid hard, crunchy, sticky, or chewy foods that damage your braces.
-These foods could pull a wire or break off a bracket.
+Avoid hard, crunchy, sticky, or chewy foods that can damage your wires and brackets.
 It may take time to get your braces repaired, which could slow down your treatment time.
 Here’s a list of some foods to avoid.

 • Report any loose brackets or broken wires immediately.
-If you break a wire or notice a loose or broken bracket, contact Smiles by the Bay immediately.
+If you do break a wire, or if you notice a loose or broken bracket, contact Smiles by the Bay immediately.
 We’ll set an appointment to fix your braces.
-The sooner we can fix that, the better we can avoid delays.
+The sooner we can get that fixed, the better we can avoid delays.

 Smiles by the Bay